zahidulsifat/Indoor-Localization-Using-ML-6G-Cellular-Network/README.md

 ![Proposed System](https://github.com/zahidulsifat/Indoor-Localization-6G-Cellular-Network/blob/main/Outputs/Proposed%20System.png)

 Here, in Figure, a traditional method called signal fingerprinting is applied, consisting of two phases: training and matching.
 The matching algorithm is used at the matching phase.
 The system demonstrates the sequence of tasks involved in generating and matching fingerprints and the process of populating the fingerprint database with geotagged signatures.
-In order to develop a model that can estimate the user position coordinates based on the RSSI,I have compared a wide range of regression algorithms.
+In order to develop a model that can estimate the user position coordinates based on the Received Signal Strength (RSSI), I have compared a wide range of regression algorithms.

 # Data Collection Processing and Visualization